psychemedia/storytelling-notes/hand-of-glory.md

 Hand of Glory: Thieves Candles.
 (See 4th S. ix.
 238, 289, 376, 436, 455 ; x.
 39; 8th S., x.
 71, 445.)—Is there any foundation for the suggestion that this phrase has a Celtic origin in *hand elloree* or *gilry*, as set forth at 4th S. ix.
 376?
 How is the thieves' candle described in 'Les Secrets du Petit Albert' (Lion, 1751)?
 Is it called the hand of glory in Arabic, in mediaeval Latin, or in any European language ?
 Q. V.

 ```

+By now, the correspondent *H. E. M.* from St Petersberg, who had initiated the Thieves' candles thread, has also discovered Nisard's *Histoire des Livres Populaires*:

 ```{admonition} "Hand of Glory: Thieves' Candles", *N&Q*, May 15th, 1897
 :class: dropdown